• Skip to primary navigation

 From caramel candies to caramel sauce, this rich candy is one of the most popular sweet treats in the world.
 But, with so many different types of caramel and uses for caramel, you may be wondering if it’s safe for those with gluten intolerance or Celiac disease.

-a jar of caramel next to caramel candies.
+A jar of caramel next to caramel candies.

 What Is Caramel?